semanticize/semanticizest/README.rst

 Semanticizer, standalone
 ========================

-Semanticizest is a library for doing entity linking, also known as semantic linking or semanticizing: you feed it text, and it outputs links to pertinent Wikipedia concepts.
+Semanticizest is a package for doing entity linking, also known as semantic linking or semanticizing: you feed it text, and it outputs links to pertinent Wikipedia concepts.
 You can use these links as a "semantic representation" of the text for NLP or machine learning, or just to provide